mViolet/Caesar-Salad/README.md

 # Caesar: A Simple Encryption Program #

 <p>This is my solution to "Caesar" in Problem Set 2 of CS50.</p>
-<p>It is a simple encryption program (written in C) which takes a "key" in the form of a command line argument, and then prompts for a message... which is later converted into a secret message!
+<p>It's a simple encryption program (in C) which takes a key in the form of a single command line argument & then prompts for a message... which is later converted into a secret message!
 The requirements for this task were:</p>

 ## To use the program: ##